A Guide to Navigating the Permit Process

 • Conduct an investigation.

 • Prepare and give you a written report identifying the required corrections.
-(Inspectors make every effort to identify all corrections the first time, but additional corrections may be needed before the plumbing final can be approved.)
+(Inspectors make every effort to identify all corrections the first time, but additional corrections may be needed before the plumbing final inspection can be approved.)

 Final inspection